NDSEARCH: Accelerating Graph-Traversal-Based Approximate Nearest Neighbor Search through Near Data Processing: Two-level Scheduling

 To exploit the parallelism of multi-plane operations, we should map the reordered vertices under the restrictions of multi-plane addressing.
 There are two restrictions applied to the multi-plane address when executing a multi-plane command sequence on a particular LUN: (\romannumeral1) The plane address bits shall be distinct from any other multi-plane operation in the multi-plane command sequence; (\romannumeral2) The page/LUN address shall be the same as any other multi-plane operations in the multi-plane command sequence.
 Hence, our mapping strategy is that we first map the reordered vertices in one page of a plane to one LUN, e.g., $page_i$ in $plane_j$, to maximize the data locality in one page.
 Then, we choose the same $page_i$ in another $plane_{j+1}$ in the same LUN.
 Next, we iteratively perform the mapping with the aforementioned process on different LUNs.
 If we have selected all LUNs, we go back to the first LUN and select a different page number for the subsequent vertices.
 As illustrated in Fig.~\ref{mapping}, the arrow shows the path of mapping.

+The offline static scheduling could take several hours, depending on the specific constructed graph.
+Our reordering process operates independently of the SSD's organization, thus eliminating the need for it to be repeated when switching to a different SSD.
+However, the mapping process must be re-conducted as it relies on the internal architecture of the SSD.
 In addition, we also consider the the influence of data refreshing on our static scheduling.
 As aforementioned, we adopt block-level data refreshing in \ssd.
 Obviously, our degree ascending breadth-first traversal reordering is not affected because we reorder the vertices to improve the page-level data locality.
 To avoid degrading the parallelism of multi-plane operation, which is achieved by our mapping strategy, we make the block-level data refreshing happen within planes instead of arbitrary locations in the SSD.